Intern, Human Resources

 • Providing support in organising travel arrangements, as well as travel advance reconciliations/reimbursements;

 • Perform other functions, as may be appropriate under the conditions of the internship.

 • Be enrolled in a graduate university programme and not have graduated from it.
-The work experience that they seek to obtain should be in line with their studies or the requirements set by their academic institution;

 • Be in a “gap year” between studies with a clear goal of returning to complete or initiate studies at the end of the “gap year/period”.

-• Be computer literate in standard software applications; Proficient in the use of office applications (MS Word and Excel) and web-based management systems
+• Be computer literate in standard software applications; proficient in the use of office applications (MS Word and Excel) and web-based management systems

 • Have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.